askarmus/SmartHotel/README.md

-# Microservices Booking System with MassTransit and RabbitMQ
+# Microservices Smaer Hotel System with MassTransit and RabbitMQ

 ## Overview